faduzin/statistics-review/README.md

 - 10/03 - little progress
 - 11/03 - using a new book calles introduction to statistical learning with python
 - 12/03 - little progress
+- 13/03 - little progress, participated in an not related event

 ## Introduction
 This document serves as a structured review of key statistical concepts essential for data analysis and data science.
 Each section will be filled with notes, definitions, examples, and insights as I progress through my studies.
 The goal is to build a strong foundation in statistics to enhance analytical and problem-solving skills.